Below is a one for, one against debate on the subject of “Should Cleveland get an NHL team?”

 Why Cleveland Should Get an NHL Team – Josh Ungar

-There are 31 teams in the NHL, soon to be 32 when Seattle joins.
+There are 31 teams in the NHL, soon to be 32 when the Seattle Kraken join in the 2022 season.
 The Columbus Blue Jackets are one of those 31 teams.
-Meanwhile, Columbus’s AHL affiliate is located in Cleveland, the Cleveland Monsters.
-What would happen if the city of Cleveland decided to apply for an NHL team?
+The AHL affiliate of the Columbus Blue Jackets is located here in Cleveland, the Cleveland Monsters.
+However, what would happen if the city of Cleveland decided to apply for an NHL team?
 Would they become instant rivals with the Blue Jackets?
 Would a rivalry form between the Cleveland NHL team and the Pittsburgh Penguins or the Detroit Red Wings?

 Cleveland had an NHL for a couple of years, 1976-1978 after the California Golden Seals moved from Oakland to Cleveland.
 Ultimately the Cleveland Barons were not able to take a strong enough foothold in the city to stick around.

-The Monsters ranked third in all of the AHL during the 2018-2019 in terms of attendance as they averaged approximately nine thousand fans per game.
+The Monsters ranked third in all of the AHL during the 2018-2019 season in terms of attendance as they averaged approximately 9,000 fans per game.
 On top of that, it was the sixth consecutive year in which the Monsters have ranked top three in attendance.
-The cherry on the attendance sundae is that the Monsters received the AHL’s award for the best overall fan experience for the 2018-2019 season.
+The cherry on top of the attendance sundae is that the Monsters received the AHL’s award for the best overall fan experience for the 2018-2019 season.

-What these various numbers suggest is that the city does support hockey.
-Remember Calder Cup Finals Game four on June 11, 2016, against the Hershey Bears?
+What do these various numbers suggest?
+Well, they suggest that the city does support hockey.
+Remember Game 4 of the 2016 Calder Cup Finals on June 11, 2016, against the Hershey Bears, affiliate of the Washington Capitals?
 It was the first true sellout in the history of the Lake Erie Monsters, now the Cleveland Monsters, as 19,665 fans packed into what was then called Quicken Loans Arena.
 Fans were decked out in white t-shirts, and the crowd was extremely enthusiastic throughout the game.
-This was especially true when Oliver Bjorkstrand put in the game winning goal with 2.9 seconds left in overtime to win the Calder Cup.
+This was especially true when Oliver Bjorkstrand put in the game-winning goal with 1.9 seconds left in overtime to win the Cup.
+It was the second championship in the “Championship Trifecta” for the city of Cleveland in 2016.

 Despite all these numbers and records put up by Monsters, they do not get the recognition they so rightfully deserve for one simple reason.
 The Monsters are an AHL team and not an NHL team.
 But imagine if Cleveland had an NHL team.
-First of all, that would complete the big four set for the city of having an NFL team, an NBA team, an MLB team, and an NHL team.
+First of all, that would complete the big four set for the city of Cleveland.
+We would have an NFL team, an NBA team, an MLB team, and an NHL team.
 Second of all, it has the potential to ignite rivalries across the league.
-Perhaps this new Cleveland team would become rivals with the Detroit Red Wings, Pittsburgh Penguins, or a different team altogether.
+Perhaps this new Cleveland team would become rivals with the Detroit Red Wings, Pittsburgh Penguins, Chicago Blackhawks, or a different team altogether.
 Finally, it would give this passionate fanbase another major league team to support.
-When looking at Cleveland fans, particularly Browns fans, it is easy to see that they are generally extremely passionate.
-Despite suffering terrible teams for years, they still show up at the stadium.
+When looking at Cleveland fans, particularly Browns fans, it is very easy to see that they are generally extremely passionate.
+Despite suffering terrible teams across the city for several years, they still show up at the stadium.

 Why Cleveland Shouldn’t Get an NHL Team – Gregg Senko